Fraserburgh Golf Course

 Fraserburgh is one of Scotland’s hidden gem golf courses.
 Located in the far northeast of the country in Aberdeenshire you will find a James Braid classic links full of charm, charisma, and character.

-The first and second holes at Fraserburgh just give a first-time visitor a glimpse of what is to come over the next couple of hours, however, upon arrival at the third hole you will be transported to somewhere incredibly special and you will just begin to realize that you have perhaps found one of the most special and hidden secrets in Scotland.
+The first and second holes at Fraserburgh give a first-time visitor a glimpse of what is to come over the next couple of hours, however, upon arrival at the third hole you will be transported to somewhere incredibly special, and you will begin to realize that you have perhaps found one of the most special and hidden secrets in Scotland.
 Choices of the Corbiehill 18 hole championship course and Rosehill 9 hole course.